 e) A person who has been expelled from, or refused membership of, British Rowing, shall not be eligible for membership.

-5. There shall be six classes of membership.
+5. There shall be seven classes of membership.

 a) Senior Members